nawabahmadreshi/documentation/pages/getting-started/universal-linking-validator.md

 ## The Twig Script

-The script is the most important part of this Universal Linking validator, allowing it to directly check the app's configuration.
-When directed at your Xcode project, the script gathers the following information for validation:
+The Twig is run locally and gathers the following information for validation:

-* The URI scheme(s) entered in your info.plist file
+* The URI scheme(s) entered in the app's info.plist file
-* The Bundle ID of your app
+* The project's Bundle ID
-* The Apple Developer ID (Apple App Prefix)
+* The project's Apple Developer ID (Apple App Prefix)
-* The Associated Domain(s) entered in the .entitlements file
+* The list of Associated Domains entered in the .entitlements file
-* The build target selected for your .entitlements file
+* The build target selected for the .entitlements file
-* The Branch Key(s) entered in your info.plist file
+* The Branch Key(s) entered in the info.plist file

 The script does not collect or store:

-* Any of your app's code
+* Any of the app's code
-* Any of your project assets
+* Any of the project's assets
-* Your developer email, or personal information
+* Email addresses or other developer information
 * Any other information about your app, such as SDK's, app settings, or project structure

 Once the configuration information is collected, the script generates and returns a Branch Link that can be used to view the test results.